rust-lang/surveys/surveys/2023-annual-survey/questions.md

 > **justification**
 >
 > Would be useful for leadership to understand the community's fears.

-### In your opinion, how would you prioritise work on the following aspects of Rust?

-Type: ordered list (optional)

-Aspects:

-- Runtime performance
-- Compile times
-- Binary size
-- Memory usage (i.e., how much RAM rustc uses when compiling)
-- Disk space usage (e.g., the size of target folder)
-- Bugs in the compiler (i.e., ICEs a.k.a. internal compiler errors, miscompilations, etc.)
-- Compiler error messages
-- IDE experience
-- Debugging experience
-- Documentation (rustdoc, docs.rs)
-- Build system (cargo)
-- Package management (crates.io)
-- New language features
-- Rust language and standard library documentation

-> **justification**
->
-> This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

 ### Which unimplemented or (nightly only) features are you looking for to be stabilized?